 May 5, 2014

 These days’ small business owners are taking the non-traditional approach and signing up with mobile POS providers to receive cashless payments.
-A recently published report, by a global Fintech focused research firm Knowledgefaber, on POS Penetration in US, Canada and UK reveals that in US, about 63.5% merchants have adopted POS, and have about 1.90 POS per merchant store.
+A recently published report, by a global FinTech-focused research firm Knowledgefaber, on POS Penetration in the US, Canada and UK reveal that in the US, about 63.5% merchants have adopted POS, and have about 1.90 POS per merchant store.

 The company has also raised several additional rounds of funding: